under-doc/underdoc-expense-analytics-tutorial/README.md

 ![Metabase sqlite](images/metabase-sqlite.png)

 In the next page, enter the SQLite DB information.
-For display name, you can enter whatever you like.
+For display name, enter "MyExpense".
 For filename, enter "/metabase-data/underdoc.db" which is the SQLite DB file we use, and was mounted to the Metabase's container.
 The following shows the screen shot.

 ![Metabase sqlite](images/metabase-sqlite-connection.png)